 Missing teeth can leave inconvenient, uncomfortable, and even unhealthy gaps in your smile.
 Dental bridges are false teeth that are designed to fill this empty space, prevent teeth from misaligning, and restore function.
-Experienced dentists Laurie Singh, DDS, and Andy Singh, DDS, at Adirondack Dental Group in Clifton Park, New York, understand the benefits of dental bridges for their patients.
-To schedule a consultation at the practice, call today.
+Experienced dentist, Victoria Milward at Adirondack Dental Group, understands the benefits of dental bridges for her Clifton Park, NY dental patients.
+To schedule a consultation at the dental office, call today.

 A dental bridge is a permanent appliance that is designed to replace missing teeth.
 There are four main types of dental bridges.

 A traditional dental bridge is the most common form.
 It’s used when natural teeth are on each side of a missing tooth.
 The bridge consists of a false tooth that is supported by dental crowns that are cemented onto neighboring natural teeth.

 A cantilever dental bridge is similar to a traditional dental bridge, but the false tooth needs the support of only one natural tooth with a dental crown instead of two.

 A Maryland dental bridge is similar to a traditional dental bridge in that it requires two natural teeth next to a dental gap.
 Instead of using dental crowns, however, it uses a framework that bonds metal or porcelain to the backs of the natural teeth for increased support for the false tooth.

 An implant-supported dental bridge uses implants instead of dental crowns or frameworks.
 Each missing tooth is replaced by an implant.
 Sometimes the bridge may have a combination of implants and traditional false teeth between crowns.
 This type of dental bridge requires two surgeries to complete.